lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      switch ML-DSA do
         case ML-DSA-44:
-          mldsaKey = bytes[:1312]
+          mldsaPK = bytes[:1312]
-          tradKey  = bytes[1312:]
+          tradPK  = bytes[1312:]
-        case MLDSA65:
+        case ML-DSA-65:
-          mldsaKey = bytes[:1952]
+          mldsaPK = bytes[:1952]
-          tradKey  = bytes[1952:]
+          tradPK  = bytes[1952:]
-        case MLDSA87:
+        case ML-DSA-87:
-          mldsaKey = bytes[:2592]
+          mldsaPK = bytes[:2592]
-          tradKey  = bytes[2592:]
+          tradPK  = bytes[2592:]

-     Note that while ML-DSA has fixed-length keys, RSA and ECDSA may not, depending on encoding, so rigorous length-checking is not always possible here.
+     Note that while ML-DSA has fixed-length keys, RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.

   2. Output the component public keys

-     output (mldsaKey, tradKey)
+     output (mldsaPK, tradPK)
 ~~~
-{: #alg-composite-deserialize-pk title="DeserializePublicKey(bytes) -> (mldsaKey, tradKey)"}
+{: #alg-composite-deserialize-pk title="DeserializePublicKey(bytes) -> (mldsaPK, tradPK)"}

-## SerializePrivateKey and DeserializePrivateKey
+### SerializePrivateKey and DeserializePrivateKey

 The serialization routine for keys simply concatenates the fixed-length private keys of the component signature algorithms, as defined below:

 ~~~
-Composite-ML-DSA.SerializePrivateKey(mldsaKey, tradKey) -> bytes
+Composite-ML-DSA.SerializePrivateKey(mldsaSeed, tradSK) -> bytes

 Explicit Input:

   mldsaSeed  The ML-DSA private key, which is the bytes of the seed.

-  tradKey   The traditional private key in the appropriate
+  tradSK     The traditional private key in the appropriate
              encoding for the underlying component algorithm.

 Output: